Nine districts in Eastern Region record cases of H3N2

 He explained that the H3N2 symptoms presented just like covid-19 "and so as part of the routine management of the spread of the disease we test both H3N2 and covid-19 for every suspected case for a holistic approach to prevent spread".

-Dr. Otto has therefore urged the public to keep to the hand hygiene protocols, avoid crowded areas, use face masks when going to such crowded places as well as drink a lot of water, cut down on alcohol, and ideally use tissue papers and discard them afterward to prevent infections.
+Dr Otto has therefore urged the public to keep to the hand hygiene protocols, avoid crowded areas, use face masks when going to such crowded places as well as drink a lot of water, cut down on alcohol and ideally use tissue papers and discard them afterwards to prevent infections.